-10. Was an experienced facility manager, builder or design of your project?
-Please outline their expe l expe rt inv volved in planning the A qualified contractor, Green Planet Grass, was se project, due to recommendations from other bowlin completed many similar projects, which can be see grass-bowling-green-perth/ ıg clu ıbs ar d quo ed pi rice.
-Green Planet has This project will be managed by the NBC Committee manage the project.
-Phil has been President of the Manager, with experience managing staff and reso NBC C sinc The NBC Committee will be the Project Team iden of the Business Case.
-Mr. Cooper will liaise with al the Project Team with a Project Update weekly thre Team to produce all grant reporting and Project Sta Department. l con ough tracto out th rs and e proje fund ect.
-H ling bodies and will provide le will work with the Project The Narrogin Bowls Club will work closely with the have experienced facility manager, builders and te employees will provide guidance and advice on a r this is not likely due to the nature of the project. chnic al ex perts.
-The S Shire of Narrogin's 11.
-If you propose to share a facility, have other ground the series and describe how they will be according to the series of the se omn The Bowling Clubroom is shared with the Narrogin grass greens for social croquet and competitions.
-I solely used for the purpose of playing bowls and w lowe ever, t ne pro pose d synthetic green will be 12.
-Yes No access for low income earners Yes No access for people with a disability Yes \bowtie No access for seniors Yes \boxtimes No access on a casual and short-term basis Yes \boxtimes No Please attach a copy of the proposed fee structure See Attachment A, Options Analysis to the busines events - predominantly \$5 per person to ensu ss ca ts the e proposed cost of new involved and enables casual players to partici in to these events, which enable casual player and join in on Sunday social bowls. pate.
-Play ers do nd lo [.] not n w-income earners can be need to be members to join involved and enables casual players to partici in to these events, which enable casual player pate. rs, wl Playe ho it is ers do s hope nd lo [,] not n d will w-income earners can be leed to be members to join become social members involved and enables casual players to partici in to these events, which enable casual player and join in on Sunday social bowls.
-As per the business case, the NBC is talking with le pate. rs, wi ocal even Playo ho it is disabi its.
-No ers do s hope lity se o chan nd lo not n d will vice ge is w-income earners can be leed to be members to join become social members providers to include an proposed to the existing
+10. Was an experienced facility manager, builder or technical expert involved in planning the design of your project?
+Please outline their experience.
+A qualified contractor, Green Planet Grass, was selected to assist in the design of the resurfacing project, due to recommendations from other bowling clubs and quoted price.
+Green Planet has completed many similar projects, which can be seen - https://greenplanetgrass.com.au/synthetic-grass-bowling-green-perth/ This project will be managed by the NBC Commitmanage the project.
+Phil has been President of th Manager, with experience managing staff and res e NBC since 2016 and was a hardware store The NBC Committee will be the Project Team identified of the Business Case.
+Mr. Cooper will liaise with a the Project Team with a Project Update weekly the Team to produce all grant reporting and Project S Department. all contractors and funding bodies and will provide roughout the project.
+He will work with the Project The Narrogin Bowls Club will work closely with the have experienced facility manager, builders and to employees will provide guidance and advice on a this is not likely due to the nature of the project. echnical experts.
+The Shire of Narrogin's 11.
+If you propose to share a facility, have other groups been asked what features they need?
+List these needs and describe how they will be accommodated, either through your project's location, design or the way in which it will be managed.
+The Bowling Clubroom is shared with the Narrogin Croquet Club and they utilise one of the old grass greens for social croquet and competitions. solely used for the purpose of playing bowls and was a solely used for However, the proposed synthetic green will be 12.
+Have you considered: child care facilities Yes ☐ No ⊠ access for low income earners Yes ⊠ No □ access for people with a disability Yes ⊠ No □ access for seniors Yes ⊠ No □ access on a casual and short-term basis Yes ⊠ No □ Please attach a copy of the proposed fee structure.
+See Attachment A, Options Analysis to the business case, which lists the proposed cost of new events - predominantly \$5 per person to ensure that seniors and low-income earners can be involved and enables casual players to participate.
+Players do not need to be members to join in to these events, which enable casual players, who it is hoped will become social members and join in on Sunday social bowls.
+As per the business case, the NBC is talking with local disability service providers to include an Inclusive event on the calendar.
+The NBC business case details the proposed new events.
+No change is proposed to the existing membership prices, which includes the ability to be a social member.
+Membership costs: Full \$160.00 per year Social \$30.00 per year Juniors \$70.00 per year Life \$0.00 per year